VladAlexandruIlie/PySC2AI/README.md

 ### Mac / Win

-You have to purchase StarCraft II and install it.
-Or even the Starter Edition will work.
+You have to purchase StarCraft II and install it or use the Starter Edition.

 http://us.battle.net/sc2/en/legacy-of-the-void/